thindil/steamsky/bin/doc/MODDING.md

   Attacker - aggressive but will be run away from combat when lost all ammunition or weapons.
 Coward - try run from combat, attacks only in self-defense.
-Disarmer - same as Attacker but first aim for player ship weapons before start destroying ship.
-Additionally, each behavior determine when the enemy will start escaping from the combat, from fastest to longest:
-  Disarmer, Attacker, Berserker.
+Disarmer - same as Attacker but first aim for player ship weapons before start destroying ship and it shoot with lower fire rate than others AI's.
+Additionally, each behavior determine when the enemy will start escaping from the combat, from fastest to longest: Disarmer, Attacker, Berserker.
 - Attribute `evasion`: Bonus to evasion for ship.
 - Attributes `minevasion` and `maxevasion`: If bonus to evasion for ship should be random, add attribute `minevasion` for minimum value and `maxevasion` for